ajsanjoaquin/COVID-19-Scanner/README.md

 For the first iteration of the model, I built a CNN neural network that classifies a given Chest X-ray as positive for pneumonia caused by COVID-19 or not.
 This model is originally meant to demonstrate a proof-of-concept.
 The model was trained, and accepts, Posteroanterior views only.

 Rationale/More information: https://towardsdatascience.com/using-deep-learning-to-detect-ncov-19-from-x-ray-images-1a89701d1acd<br/>

+## Acknowledgements

+We thank Dr. Jianshu Weng, Mr. Najib Ninaba and their organisation, [AI Singapore](http://www.aisingapore.org/) (AISG), for their generous support in providing the infrastructure to train the latest iteration of the model.

 ## LICENSE
 <a rel="license" href="https://opensource.org/licenses/MIT"><img alt="Creative Commons Licence" style="border-width:0" src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/0c/MIT_logo.svg/220px-MIT_logo.svg.png" /></a>